barelyhuman/keka-checkin/readme.md

 # keka-checkin

-Simple pupeteer script to automate the process of checkin in/out of keka
+pupeteer based cli to simplify the process of checking in/out of keka

 **Note: This could be a binary but I'm too packed to do that right now, might do that later.**